blitz3d-ng/package/README.md

 You can get the latest Windows build directly from our [CI tool](https://ci.appveyor.com/api/projects/kfprimm/blitz3d-ng-gj3xh/artifacts/release.zip?branch=master&job=Environment:%20TOOLSET=vs2017;%20Configuration:%20release;%20Platform:%20win32).
 This build includes Direct3D 7 & OpenGL runtimes, without DirectPlay.

 If you're looking to customize your build further or interested in macOS or Linux, please see the next section.

+## Support

+If you need help with anything, please ask on the [Discord server](https://discord.gg/E6kTHXn).

+For bug reports & feature requests, feel free to open an [issue](https://github.com/blitz3d-ng/blitz3d-ng/issues).

 ## Building